Dogs on the Peninsula

 Dog prohibited areas

-Prohibited areas have been designated to provide greater protection for vulnerable fauna including the threatened Hooded Plover, migratory shorebirds, marsupials including the White-footed Dunnart and the Long-nosed Bandicoot, and reptiles such as the Blue-tongued Lizard.
+Prohibited areas have been designated to provide greater protection for vulnerable flora and fauna including the threatened Hooded Plover, migratory shorebirds, marsupials including the White-footed Dunnart and the Long-nosed Bandicoot, and reptiles such as the Blue-tongued Lizard.

 Many of these species are susceptible to dog attacks and even the scent or barking of dogs can cause distress.